Deploy an SDDC to host your workloads in the cloud.

-Select this option to create Single Host Starter Configuration SDDC.
-Single Host Starter Configuration SDDCs expire after 30 days.
+Option Description Single Host Select this option to create Single Host Starter Configuration SDDC.
+Single Host Starter Configuration SDDCs expire after 60 days.
 For more information, see Deploying a Single Host SDDC Starter Configuration.
+Multi-Host

-Select this option to create an SDDC with three or more hosts.
+Select this option to create an SDDC with two or more hosts.

-If you create a multiple-host SDDC, you also have the option to create a stretched cluster that spans two availability zones.
-The multiple availability zone stretched cluster provides fault tolerance and availability in the event that there is a problem with one of the availability zones.
-You must have a minimum of six hosts in a stretched cluster, and you must deploy an even number of hosts.Note:
+If you create a multiple-host SDDC, you also have the option to create a stretched cluster that spans two availability zones (AZs).
+This configuration provides data redundancy in the event that there is a problem with one of the AZs.
+The system deploys management VMs in the first AZ you select.
+Both AZs can be used by your workloads.
+Either can be used for failover.
+You need a minimum of two hosts (one in each AZ) to create a stretched cluster.
+Hosts must be added in pairs.